 Requirements for Claiming the Tax Credit for Childcare Expenses

-- The childcare expenses were incurred while you or your spouse on December 31, 2016 (This link will open a new window), was in any of the following situations:
+- The childcare expenses were incurred while you or your Spouse on December 31, 2017, was in any of the following situations:

 - carrying out the duties of an office or employment

 - actively carrying on a business

 - practising a profession

 - attending an educational institution full time or part time

 - receiving benefits under the Québec parental insurance plan (QPIP) or benefits related to a birth or adoption under the Employment Insurance plan

 - You or your spouse on December 31, 2017, paid the expenses for the care of an eligible child, for 2017, to an individual, a daycare centre, a holiday and recreation centre, a camp or a boarding school.
 In addition, the child was living with you (or with your spouse on December 31, 2017) at the time the expenses were incurred.

 - The childcare services were provided in Canada by a person resident in Canada, unless you were living outside Canada temporarily.

 For the purposes of this tax credit, you are considered to be “attending an educational institution” if you are taking online courses that require you to devote the minimum number of hours for full-time or part-time study, as defined by law (see the requirements above), to scheduled interactive online course-related activities (for example, activities in online classrooms, live online conferences and activities that use chat rooms or virtual libraries).